2DMamba: Efficient State Space Model for Image Representation with Applications on Giga-Pixel Whole Slide Image Classification: Method

-We present our \textit{hardware-aware scanning operator} that accelerates 2D selective scans.
-First, we revisit the GPU memory hierarchy and analyze the major challenges for 2D selective scans.
-Then, we present our novel operator in detail.\\ \textbf{GPU memory hierarchy}.
-Fig.~\ref{fig:2dmamba_cuda} (d) illustrates the memory hierarchy of modern GPUs.
-The { {green}} area represents off-chip GPU memory, with low speed and high capacity.
-Here, it is referred to as \textit{high bandwidth memory} (HBM).
-The { {orange}} area denotes on-chip memory, with high speed but low capacity, and is referred to as SRAM.
-In GPU algorithms, data is transferred from HBM to SRAM for computation, and the results are stored back to HBM to vacate SRAM for succeeding computation.
-Memory transfers are expensive.
-Therefore, instead of computation, many GPU algorithms \cite{dao2022flashattention,dao2023flashattention2} are bounded by memory.
-Mamba's selective scan \cite{mamba} is also \textit{memory-bounded}.\\ \textbf{Mamba's 1D selective scan}.
-The vanilla Mamba model is fast because it respects the GPU memory hierarchy by 1D tiling and caching.
-As shown in Fig.~\ref{fig:2dmamba_cuda} (a), a long feature sequence in HBM is divided into smaller tiles.
-Each tile is loaded into SRAM, scanned across $N$ independent state dimensions, aggregated into a single output by rules specified in Eq.~\eqref{equ:mamba_y}, and finally stored back to HBM.
-The intermediate results of the $N$ state dimensions are \textit{\textbf{not} materialized on HBM}, and will be recomputed during back-propagation.
-The overall memory access complexity is $\mathcal{O}(L)$, where $L$ denotes the sequence length.\\ \textbf{Naive 2D selective scan}.
-It is not trivial to extend 1D Mamba scans to 2D.
-As illustrated in Fig.~\ref{fig:2dmamba_cuda} (b), a naive extension to 1D Mamba will scan a 2D feature map in two steps.
-First, the feature map is tiled into $H$ rows for row-wise 1D Mamba scans.
-Next, the succeeding vertical scans must be applied independently to each column, where each column has $N$ independent state dimensions.
-Therefore, the horizontal scanner \textit{\textbf{must} materialize} $N$ intermediate feature maps on HBM.
-Each feature map is then tiled into $W$ columns for vertical scans.
-Its memory access complexity is $\mathcal{O}(NHW) = \mathcal{O}(NL)$, which, as demonstrated in Table~\ref{tab:th_mem}, results in low throughput and high memory consumption.\\ \textbf{Hardware-aware 2D selective scan}.
-The proposed hardware-aware 2D selective scan operator, which is illustrated in Fig.~\ref{fig:2dmamba_cuda} (c), optimizes memory transactions by 2D tiling and caching.
-Instead of tiling by rows or columns, we divide the feature map into a 2D grid.
-At each step, we only load a small submatrix into SRAM.
-Then we conduct horizontal and vertical scans for $N$ independent state dimensions, and write the aggregate back to HBM.
-This \textit{\textbf{avoids} the explicit materialization} of the state dimensions, and maintains an overall memory access complexity of $\mathcal{O}(HW) = \mathcal{O}(L)$, equivalent to vanilla Mamba.\\ Moreover, vanilla Mamba employs NVIDIA's CUB library~\cite{nvidia24-online-cub} for 1D parallel scans.
+Moreover, vanilla Mamba employs NVIDIA's CUB library~\cite{nvidia24-online-cub} for 1D parallel scans.
 However, as illustrated in Fig.~\ref{fig:2dmamba_cuda} (e), CUB's BlockScan algorithm only supports full-sequence scanning.
-Thus, it requires multiple scans for multi-row feature maps.
+Thus, it requires multiple scans for a multi-row feature map.
 Moreover, for a 2D feature map, CUB BlockScan requires both its height $H$ and width $W$ to be multiples of $32$, where $32$ is the smallest thread schedule granularity for NVIDIA GPUs.
 Therefore, small feature maps must be padded before computation, leading to inefficiencies.
 For instance, a typical $14 \times 14$ feature map will require $18$ padding elements per row and column, wasting as much as $56\%$ of computation.
 To resolve this limitation, we introduce the SegmentedBlockScan algorithm, which is illustrated in Fig.~\ref{fig:2dmamba_cuda} (f).
 It distributes GPU threads across both rows and columns, only requiring $H \times W$ to be a multiple of $32$.
 This enables simultaneous multi-row/column scanning and significantly reduces the padding requirements for small feature maps.
 For instance, regarding the same $14 \times 14$ feature map, our method requires only $2$ padding elements per row and column.
+Detailed algorithm and implementations can be found in Supp. \ref{sec:supp:cuda}.